gavin96m/CSC8208/doc/structure.md

 ## System Components: Lead System

 - Implanted in the patient
-- Allows the device to sense intrinsic activity of the heart’s electrical signals
+- Allows the device to sense intrinsic activity of the self’s electrical signals
-- Delivers pacing therapy to the patient’s heart
+- Delivers pacing therapy to the patient’s self
 - Leads are connected to the pulse generator via its header